Overview of the main topics you will encounter in Unit 2

 CONVECTION: Moving the Mantle's Heat

-Lithosphere broken into a few big plates that raft around on the convection cells like scum on a spaghetti pot.
+The lithosphere is broken into a few big plates that raft around on the convection cells like scum on a spaghetti pot.

 Where the lithospheric plates are pulled apart, they tend to break.
 Breaks, in places such as Death Valley, often are angled rather than vertical, and one side slides down along the other, making an earthquake fault.